Your Down Payment

 You may fund your down payment through a second mortgage that closes along with the first.
 Most of the time, the piggyback loan is for 10 percent of the home's amount, while the first mortgage covers 80 percent.
 The borrower covers the remaining 10%, instead of needing to put together the usual 20% down payment.

 - Carry-Back loans

-With a carry-back mortgage, the you borrow part of the seller's home equity..
-The buyer funds the majority of the purchase price through a traditional mortgage program and borrows the remaining funds from the seller.
-Typically you will pay a slightly higher rate on the loan from the seller.
+In the option of a seller "carrying back a second mortgage," the you borrow part of the seller's home equity..
+You would finance the majority of the purchase price with a traditional mortgage lending institution and finance the remaining amount with the seller.
+Generally, this kind of second mortgage has a higher rate of interest.

 No matter how you gather your down payment, the satisfaction of reaching the goal of owning your own home will be just as sweet!

 Want to discuss your down payment?
 Call us at 562 320-0510.